JNR KiHa 40 series

 Some of those in Niigata area were later repainted with red patterns.

-In Greater Tokyo Area, a few KiHa 40s were operated on Karasuyama Line until 2017.
+In the Greater Tokyo Area, a few KiHa 40s were operated on the Karasuyama Line until 2017.

-JR Central had used KiHa 40s, 47s and 48s until 2016, many of which were exported to Myanmar.
+JR Central had used KiHa 40s, 47s and 48s until 2016, and many of them were exported to Myanmar.

-Those owned by JR West were dramatically refurbished and still widely used.
-They were mostly restored to the original livery to reduce costs of painting.
+Those owned by JR West were dramatically refurbished and are still widely in use.
+They were mostly restored to the original livery to reduce the cost of painting.

 Since the mid-2010s, JR East and West have been painting a few of them like express diesel trains (e.g. KiHa 58 series).

-Despite the KiHa 40 series is a suburban train type, JR West used it for express services until 2009, which was nothing but rip-off.
+Despite being a suburban train type, JR West used it for express services until 2009, which was nothing but rip-off.
 This is Express Tsuyama (Okayama - Tsuyama).

 JR Shikoku units are painted white and blue, one of the most popular livery among railway enthusiasts.